flenniken/collections/docs/collection-maker.md

 How to create a new collection.

-Follow these steps to create a new collection.

 # Manual Steps

 You used Adobe applications to find and edit images for a collection.